PmagPy/PmagPy/setup_scripts/README.md

 - NB: to brew uninstall this python, you must first delete the symlink you created:
   - `rm /usr/local/bin/python`
   - `brew uninstall python`

+Do *not* install cartopy.
+It is not required for creating standalones and breaks everything.

 Same idea but with miniconda, (a stripped down version of Anaconda Python):